srikrishna98/event-certificate-generator/README.md

 # certificate-generator
-A simple python automated script to generate certificates for acm workshops
+A simple python automated script to generate certificates for ACM workshops

 clone the repo